A Guide to a Successful Accounts Payable Management

 6) Regularly Review Your Accounts Payable Process

-Just like any other business process, your accounts payable process should be regularly reviewed and updated.
+Just like any other business process, your AP process should be regularly reviewed and updated.
 This can help identify bottlenecks, inefficiencies, or areas of risk that need to be addressed.
 Regular reviews also ensure that your process evolves with changes in your business environment, regulatory landscape, or technology.

 7) Implement Strong Internal Controls